pwolosz/GSFS/README.md

 # Graph Search Feature Selection
 This is a package for Feature Selection, that is an relaying on work from paper https://hal.inria.fr/inria-00484049/document.
-This version is using graph to represent the structure during search and concepts like RAVE, UCB1 and Monte-Carlo Tree Search (instead of tree graph is searched) like
+This version is using graph to represent the structure during search and concepts like RAVE, UCB1 and Monte-Carlo Tree Search (instead of tree graph is searched).

 ## Instalation
 Download package from github and unpack